Where is Love Island filmed and where is the villa?

 Have there been any changes to the Love Island villa for series five?

-The Love Island villa that we came to know and love in series three and four is back for series five, and while it will still look pretty familiar there are plenty of little touches and flourishes to look out for, alongside some more major decorative changes.
+The series three and four Love Island villa is back for series five, and while it will still look pretty familiar there are plenty of little touches and flourishes to keep an eye out for, alongside some more major decorative changes.

 Can you rent the Love Island villa and stay there on holiday?

-The exact location of the Love Island is kept under wraps but we do know that it’s not very far at all from the ‘secret’ second villa, Casa Amor, where the boys have traditionally been sent to meet a new bevvy of girls – and that is available to rent…
+The exact location of the Love Island villa is kept under wraps, so holidaying there might be difficult.
+But we do know that it’s not very far at all from the ‘secret’ second villa, Casa Amor, where the boys have traditionally been sent to meet a new bevvy of girls – and that is available to rent…

 Where is Casa Amor and how can you rent it?

-Love Island fans will remember how eventual series three winners Kem Cetinay and Amber Davies temporarily split when they were forced into the different villas, each choosing to couple up with a new partner while apart.

-Casa Amor caused fireworks in the 2018 series as well, with Josh Denzel cosying up to Kaz Crossley leaving previous partner Georgia Steel seething, protesting that “she’s loyal, babes” even if he wasn’t.

-The secondary villa – otherwise known as Arta East & South East – is apparently only a short walk away from the main Love Island villa, in the shadow of the Levante Hills.
+Secondary villa Casa Amor – otherwise known as Arta East & South East – is apparently only a short walk from the main Love Island villa, in the shadow of the Levante Hills.

 Arta East & South East will set you back between £4,572 and £8,128 per week, depending on when you book, so its a good job it sleeps up to eight people who can split the bill.